-It’s also worth noting housing is not usually included in the benefits package of regular teaching jobs in Japan, outside the JET program.
+It’s also worth noting that housing is not usually included in the benefits package of regular teaching jobs in Japan, outside of the JET Program.
 In this way, Japan differs from other Asian countries such as South Korea or China, which include this benefit.

 The goal of JET is to increase English proficiency country-wide, so placements are not limited to big, well-known cities.
 On the contrary, placements are mostly in smaller to medium-sized towns, including many rural locations.